Providing Unmatched Protection of Critical Manufacturing Assets

 - Manufacturers must be able to come up with ways to seamlessly integrate technology into everyday manufacturing operations.

 - Equipment should be optimized and designed to accommodate technology integration through the use of predictive tools as well as power availability.

-- As they strive to create a leaner, more efficient supply chain, manufacturers must be aware of key supply and demand information in real time, right up to the shop floor – to be able to adjust production SKUs and schedules.
+- As they strive to create a leaner, more efficient supply chain systems, manufacturers need to be aware of key supply and demand information in real time, right up to the shop floor – to be able to adjust production SKUs and schedules.

 - Predictive monitoring tools can aid in having a smarter supply chain network.
-These tools must be able to predict, diagnose and provide action on all areas of the manufacturing network to ensure process continuity at all times.
+These tools must be able to predict, diagnose and provide action on all areas of the manufacturing network (from the environment, equipment or IT network) to ensure process continuity at all times.

 Featured Case Studies

 This global automotive manufacturer has a strong presence in Malaysia and Southeast Asia.
 Through Vertiv’s SmartRow™ solution, the customer was able to achieve the highest levels of availability and scalability in its new data centre site...続きを読む See all Articles

 TALK TO ONE OF OUR VERTIV EXPERTS TODAY

 Enterprises and Energy

 Technology has led to the creation of a multitude of new solutions for the world, but this has come at a cost.
 Today energy consumption is at the highest it has ever been, and is expected to increase over the coming years as emerging markets mature and industries grow.

 Implementations in the data center are usually about technology—a new device providing greater power, speed, flexibility and so forth.
 It’s not to say that DCIM isn’t a technology, but it’s important to realize that DCIM isn’t just a technology implementation—it’s a business solution for your data center.

 Achieving a Higher Level of Data Centre Efficiency